New Heating Systems

 To elaborate on method number 2, there is a simple analysis that you can do to estimate your heating energy use from your fuel bills.

-Subtract this amount from your total fuel use to estimate how much fuel you buy per year to heat your home.
-Multiply this amount by the cost of fuel to obtain your annual heating bill.
+Subtract this amount from your total fuel use to estimate how much fuel you buy yearly to heat your home.
+Multiply this amount by the fuel cost to obtain your annual heating bill.

 Before You Buy

-Before you buy a new heating or cooling system there are several decisions you should make.
-If you are not able to make an informed decision then someone else can help you to decide.
-Ottauquechee Plumbing & Heat can lay out the options and help you with the decision making process.
-We always try to remain neutral but we have experience with many types of systems, controls and fuels which may cause us to favor one type of system, control or fuel for a particular heating situation.
+Before you buy a new heating or cooling system, you should make several decisions.
+If you cannot make an informed decision, someone else can help you.
+Ottauquechee Plumbing & Heat can lay out the options and help you decide.
+We always try to remain neutral, but our experience with many systems, controls, and fuels may cause us to favor one type of system, control, or fuel for a particular heating situation.

 Choosing a Heating Fuel Type

-The table below lists all of the heating fuel types commonly used in homes in the United States.
+The table below lists all the heating fuel types commonly used in homes in the United States.
 This data varies regionally; however, the order of precedence is consistent across regions with one exception.
-In the Northeast, fuel oil heat is more prevalent than electric heat; it is the main heating fuel in about 36% of homes.
+In the Northeast, fuel oil heat is more prevalent than electric heat, the primary heating fuel in about 36% of homes.

 Here is a breakdown of the types of main heating fuel used by homes in the United States.